-If you have been injured on South Carolina State’s Orangeburg campus, you may have a claim against the university.
+If you have been injured on South Carolina State’s Orangeburg campus, you may have a personal injury claim against the university.
 South Carolina State University at Orangeburg is one of the premier institutes of higher education in South Carolina.
-With thousands of students and hundreds of faculty members, accidents are bound to happen.
+Accidents are bound to happen with thousands of students and hundreds of faculty members.

 What Are the Steps I Should Take?